 Two items shall be stipulated by the Planning Commission to meet this condition.
+Considerations and decision points for the planning commission

-- 1. The recreation need that shall be met with the 2 proposed open space areas - 2.
+- 1. The recreation need that shall be met with the 2 proposed open space areas Do the proposed amenities and recreational open space improvements meet this condition with the additional conditions of approval included in this section. - 2.
 The amenities that shall be installed to meet this recreational need.
+Are additional details of the walking paths, dog waste station

-As proposed Open Space B is 19.5×55 feet or $1,072 \oplus 10$ and Open Space Area A is proposed to be $4,782 \oplus 10$.
+As proposed, Recreational Open Space Area B is 19.5 x 55 feet or 1,072 pm and Open Space Area A is proposed to be 4,782 pm.
 The size of these two spaces and their location limits they uses they can be developed for.
 Open Space Area B is proposed to be planted with 4 shore pine trees with native salal, pacific wax myrtle, evergreen huckleberry, and pacific rhododendron to remain.
-No recreational improvements are proposed for Open Space B,
+No recreational improvements are proposed for Open Space B, Recreational amenities include a bench, a walking path, and a pet waste station.